Where to Stay in Dubrovnik: Best Areas to Stay + Top Hotels

 If you’re looking for a holiday that blends sunbathing at the beach with soaking up cultural sights, you’ll love Dubrovnik as a destination.
 Plus, a significant number of Game of Thrones scenes were filmed in this eye-catching city, so if you’re a fan of the show, it’s well worth a visit.

-If you're wondering about the best area to stay in Dubrovnik for tourists, we've got you covered with a list of charming neighbourhoods and unique places to stay in Dubrovnik.
+If you’re wondering about the best area to stay in Dubrovnik for tourists, I’ve got you covered with a list of charming neighbourhoods and unique places to stay in Dubrovnik.

-Travellers intending to spend the majority of their time in Dubrovnik on the beach should look at Ploče, which allows you to enjoy the city's sunny coastline while still being close to the centre of this UNESCO world heritage site.
+3. Ploče: Travellers intending to spend the majority of their time in Dubrovnik on the beach should look at Ploče, which allows you to enjoy the city’s sunny coastline while still being close to the centre of this UNESCO World Heritage Site.
 Beaches in cities can sometimes be dirty and unappealing, but Dubrovnik somehow manages to preserve the beauty of its beach even against the backdrop of a thriving city.

-1. Where to stay in Dubrovnik for the first time & main sights: Dubrovnik Old Town
+1. Where to Stay in Dubrovnik for the First-Timers & Main Sights: Dubrovnik Old Town

 Best area for: